It’s not the first time I sit back at night and go over past moments that captured me, inspired me and willed me forwards to do more, much more.

 And that is exactly what MS Ireland does.
 People with quiet strength shine and you want to cherish and learn from them in what are often difficult times for yourself and your family.
 For example, a few months after being diagnosed in 2005, I went to the MS Care Centre in Rathgar for a week.
 The centre is one of two national services the society provides, and is in fact the only therapy and respite centre for MS in Ireland.
 The aim is giving people with MS a week-long chance to relax and enjoy different sorts of therapies on a short-term basis.

-I can’t remember how long after I returned home from the Care Centre, a lorry delivered several aides.
-My chin dropped to the floor when the driver brought everything in the house, because I could not remember ordering any of it.
+I can’t remember how long after I returned home from the Care Centre that a lorry delivered several aides.
+My chin dropped to the floor when the driver brought everything in the house, because I could not remember ordering or paying for it all.
 To this day I still don’t know if it was given by the Care Centre, the MS Society itself or my attending hospital, either way, the items definitely came and still come in handy!

 Sadly it was my only stay in the Care Centre, because looking back now I definitely would have benefitted from more.
 Knowing there is a place where people with MS can live together for a week, share stories and get extra treatment, makes me want to sign up again.
 I received an offer a while ago, but I forgot to reply to it.
 As always, a very forgetful, silly Billie.